jlangch/venice/doc/readme/ext-crypt.md

 )
 ```

-The encrypted data is returned as base64 encoded string.
+Encrypts a string or a bytebuf.
+String data is returned as base64 encoded string.

 The :url-safe option controls the base64 encoding towards URL safety.
 If true this base64 encoder will emit '-' and '_' instead of the usual